ybonnel/SimpleWeb4j/README.md

 - Jetty : used for http server.
 - slf4j : For the logs.
 - gson : use to serialize/deserialize json objects.
-- scannotation : Use to find entities by reflection.
 - Hibernate : Use for entities managment.
 - H2 : use by default for database (you can exclude it if you use another database or if you don't use databases).